MilkClear-iGEM24/MilkClear/SB/README.md

 2. B-factor analysis

-B-factors are computed from the residue mean displacement ($R^2$) of the first 100 normal modes.
+B-factors are computed from the normalized mean displacement ($R^2$) of the first 100 normal modes.
 The correlation between the predicted and observed B-factors (of the first model, the starting conformation) indicate how well the protein flexibility in crystal environment is described by normal modes.
 [Link to text](https://www.sciences.univ-nantes.fr/elnemo/tmp/2407140914343669058.dir/2407140914343669058.bfactors.pred).
 B-factor reflects the positional flexibility of atoms within crystal lattices, or how much they deviate from the average positions due to thermal vibrations.